 Light horses are agile, athletic, and fast, making them ideal for riding and racing.
 They have longer and more angular bodies that saddles fit onto perfectly.
 These types of horses are both “hot-bloods”, as they are much faster and more agile than heavy horses but are not as strong and have far less endurance, and “warm-bloods”, a combination of the two.

 Ponies are the smallest of the three and often have thicker coats and shorter, more muscular necks.
 There are about 80 different pony breeds, one of the most popular and well-known being the Shetland Pony.

-It is almost impossible to calculate exactly how many distinct horse breeds there are in 2021.
+It is almost impossible to calculate exactly how many distinct horse breeds there are.
 Some estimates are as low as 150, others are around 300, and some estimate as much as 600!
 Since it is so difficult to put a number to how many breeds there are, here are the most popular types of horse breeds found today.

-While there is no real way to tell exactly how many horse breeds there are in 2021, there are a few popular breeds that have stood the test of time and been developed over hundreds of years.
+While there is no real way to tell exactly how many horse breeds there are, there are a few popular breeds that have stood the test of time and have been developed over hundreds of years.
 No matter what you need a horse for, whether pleasure riding, sports, or hunting, there is a breed to perfectly suit your needs.
 We’ll likely never know the number of different breeds out there, as there are just so many, with more being added all the time.
-We do know for sure, however, that the development of new horse breeds will not stop and neither will the preservation of one of the world’s most adored and celebrated breeds.
+We do know for sure, however, that the development of new horse breeds will not stop, and neither will the preservation of one of the world’s most adored and celebrated breeds.